nriley/DragonControl/INSTALL.md

 ### Install on Mac

-Check out DragonControl to `~/Documents/Development/DragonControl` on the Mac side.
+`git clone` DragonControl to `~/Documents/Development/DragonControl` on the Mac side.

 ```
 % sudo -s